The Omarchy Manual DHH

 Keyboard, Mouse, Trackpad

 Hyprland let's you configure all your inputs in great detail.
 You can change the keyboard repeat to be supersonically fast or make the trackpad use natural scrolling.
-You change all of it in ~/.config/hypr/hyprland.conf.
+You change all of it in ~/.config/hypr/input.conf, which you can also reach via Setup > Input in the Omarchy menu (Super + Alt + Space).

 Here's an example: